IgniteUI/igniteui-docfx/en/components/charts/chart-types-line.md

 Angular Line Chart, or Line Graph, is a type of category line graph that shows the continuous data values represented by points connected by straight line segments of one or more quantities over a period of time.
 It’s often used to show trends and perform comparative analysis.
 The Y-Axis (labels on left side) show a numeric value, while the X-Axis (bottom labels) show a time-series or comparison category.
 You can include one or more data sets to compare, which would render as multiple lines in the chart.

+With multiple series, our Angular Line Chart requires more visual indicators for end-users to easily perceive what data is displayed.
+To improve the experience, we need to add a legend for the multiple series.
+First, we will add a legend object to our application and then we will set it to the [`IgxLegendComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxlegendcomponent.html) property of the Angular `XamCategoryChart`.
+This gives the benefit for our users to more easily comprehend what data set each line corresponds to.

 <div class="sample-container loading" style="height: 400px">
     <iframe id="cc-chart-with-legend" src='{environment:dvDemosBaseUrl}/charts/category-chart-line-chart-with-legend' width="100%" height="100%" seamless frameBorder="0" onload="onXPlatSampleIframeContentLoaded(this);" alt="Angular Line Chart With Legend"></iframe>
 </div>